-These core guidelines of the Reiki system are known as the 5 Precepts, or Gokai in their native Japanese.
+These core guidelines of the Reiki system are known as the secret of inviting happiness, the spiritual medicine for all illness.
+They include 5 guiding Precepts or Principles (Gokai in their native Japanese).
 While they are taught in Reiki class to students of Reiki, they are equally helpful to everyone so I share them with you here.

 They describe our true nature, so we are encouraged by Usui Sensei to keep them in our hearts and recite them morning and night.
 In this way we begin to remember the truth of who we are and naturally begin to embody this - not angry or worried, but grateful, compassionate, accepting and limitless.